awsdocs/amazon-fsx-windows-user-guide/doc_source/self-manage-prereqs.md

 Before you create an Amazon FSx file system joined to your self\-managed Microsoft AD domain, make sure that you have created and set up the following requirements:
 + An on\-premises or other self\-managed Microsoft AD that the Amazon FSx file system is to join, with the following configuration:
-  +  The domain functional level of your AD domain controller is at Windows Server 2008 R2 or higher
+  +  The domain functional level of your AD domain controller is at Windows Server 2008 R2 or higher\.
   +  DNS server IP addresses and AD domain controller IP addresses that are either in the same VPC CIDR range as the one in which your Amazon FSx file system is being created or in the following private IP address ranges, as specified in [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html):
     + 10\.0\.0\.0–10\.255\.255\.255 \(10/8 prefix\)
     + 172\.16\.0\.0–172\.31\.255\.255 \(172\.16/12 prefix\)